couchdeveloper/RXPromise/README.md

 That is, the "continuation" will be defined by means of the promise.
 In `RXPromise` we have three variants, namely the `then`, `thenOn` respectively the `thenOnMain` property in order to establish a continuation and define the completion handler and the error handler.

-Give, the expression `[self fetchUsersWithParams:params]` returns a promise, the corresponding example code using promises may look as follows:
+Given the expression `[self fetchUsersWithParams:params]` returns a promise, the example above may look as follows:

 ```
 [self fetchUsersWithParams:params]